teofilobd/teofilobd.github.io/_drafts/2017-12-27-dynamic-batching-or-gpu-instancing.md

 ```

-In the end we get something like the following image.
+In the end, we get something like the following image.
 Note that the container parts can have a different setup by just adjusting their handlers individually.
+It's not like "wow, what a beautiful use of GPU instancing!", but it shows you (more or less) what you can do with it.

 ![Texture Example]({{site.baseurl}}/_drafts/TextureExample.JPG)

 # Conclusion

 GPU instancing is a powerful technique that you could be using in your game.
 You can use your creativity to set different properties per instance in order to give variety to them.
-You could apply a different vertex offset per instance, or use the instance ID as input for some algorithm to be used in the shader, just to cite some examples.
+You could, for example, apply a different vertex offset per instance, or even use the instance ID as input for some algorithm in the shader.

-This was just a simple and brief introduction to GPU instancing, for more information about the capabilities and limitations of this technique you can check [Unity's documentation](https://docs.unity3d.com/Manual/GPUInstancing.html).
+This was just a simple and brief introduction to GPU instancing in Unity, for more information about the capabilities and limitations of this technique you can check [Unity's documentation](https://docs.unity3d.com/Manual/GPUInstancing.html).

-The code use in the examples is available on my github.
+The code and assets used in the examples are available on this [github project](https://github.com/teofilobd/BlogProject).